 EFG - The European Film Gateway is the aggregator for the film archive domain.
-In addition to aggregating data for Europeana, EFG also makes the consolidated metadata from its partner archives accessible through its own portal at europeanfilmgateway.eu.
-EFG actively works with its currently 38 partner archives to improve data and to make available new collections on a regular basis.
+In addition to aggregating data for Europeana, EFG also makes the consolidated metadata from its providing archives accessible through its own portal at www.europeanfilmgateway.eu.
+EFG features collections from its currently 58 contributing archives and works actively to improve data and to make available new collections on a regular basis.
 EFG represents partners from more than 25 countries, giving access to over 700,000 film historical documents as preserved in European film archives and cinémathèques: photos, posters, programs, periodicals, censorship documents, rare feature and documentary films, newsreels and other materials.

 In addition to data publication, the EFG offers: